thephpleague/omnipay-sagepay/README.md

 The `SagePay_Server` gateway uses a notification callback to receive the results of a payment or authorisation.
 Sage Pay Direct does not use the notification handler.

+Unlike many newer gateways, this notification handler is not just an optional callback providing an additional channel for events.
+It is *required* for the Server gateway, and not used for the direct gateway at all.

 The URL for the notification handler is set in the authorize or payment message:

 ```php